Thursday, November 14, 2024

 1. What is the highest aspirations for human beings?

 2. The highest aspiration is self and soul development.
 You see, I believe that each life is meant to teach our souls a specific lesson - if you do not learn it in one life you repeat the lesson until you do.
 Then you develop another lesson based on something else that happened in a past life and continue the cycle.
 The soul's highest aspiration is to learn.
 A human's highest aspiration is to be authentic to themselves so that they are able to learn the lesson of that life - in most cases I believe that means to live life as happy and fulfilling as possible.
+Throughout your life you follow the same cycles as nature, as humans are a part of nature. birth/rebirth, growth, death/rebirth.

 3. There is no agreed upon answer as to what awaits us after each life, there is no agreed upon "end goal".
 For some it is enlightenment and return as a teacher for others in each life.
 For some it is reaching godhood - believing once the soul has learned all it needs to it will begin an immortal life as a god.
 For others it may be to reach a sort of enlightenment and to have the soul dissolve and rejoin Spirit directly - becoming a life sustaining force without life itself.
 I personally think there is no goal - there is only learning.
 There are an infinite amount of lessons one can learn, an infinite amount of lives one can live, to the point that there is no end.